mrhotmadm/sleep/README.md

 # Ways to use asynchronously

 The most simplest and ideal way to use this package is to just add `await` before calling the package.
 This will automatically make it wait for the function to return the promise.
-You can also add a `.catch` to handle errors properly, `.then` is unneccessary if you are in a big project.
+You can also add a `.catch` to handle errors.

 ```js
 const sleep = require('@mrhotmadm/sleep');